Skip to content

 Step 3

 Add the milk and oil and mix until just combined.
-Add the chopped pears and fold.
+Add the cubed pears and fold.

 Step 4